-- · Academic integrity is submitting one's own work and properly acknowledging the contributions of others.
-Any violation of this principle constitutes academic dishonesty and is liable to result in a failing grade and disciplinary action.
-Forms of academic dishonesty include: - 1.
-Plagiarism submitting all or part of another's work as one's own in an academic exercise such as an examination, a computer program, or written assignment. - 2.
-Cheating using or attempting to use unauthorized materials on an examination or assignment, such as using unauthorized texts or notes or
+Academic integrity is submitting one's own work and properly acknowledging the contributions of others.
+Forms of academic dishonesty include:

+- 1. Plagiarism submitting all or part of another's work as one's own in an academic exercise such as an examination, a computer program, or written assignment. - 2.
+Cheating using or attempting to use unauthorized materials on an examination or assignment, such as using unauthorized texts or notes or improperly obtaining (or attempting to obtain) copies of an examination or answers to an examination. - 3.
+Facilitating Academic Dishonesty helping another commit an act of dishonesty, such as substituting for an examination or completing an assignment for someone else. - 4.
+Fabrication altering or transmitting, without authorization, academic information or records.